n1neT10ne/aiyou-cli/README.md

 ## 📝 TODO

-* [ ] Add standard input support for message input to enable command piping to the binary
+* [x] Add standard input support for message input to enable command piping to the binary
+* [x] Support multi-line system prompts in the YAML configuration file

 ## 📦 Installation